Mass media in Greece: Print media

 The press market in 2010 in Greece shows a strong concentration of ownership among few publishers: Lambrakis Press S.A., Pegasus Publishing and Printing S.A (Bobolas Publishing Group), Tegopoulos Publishing S.A (Tegopoulos Publishing Group), Kathimerini Publications S.A.
 (Alafouzos Publishing Group) and Acropolis (Apogevmatini Publishing Group).

 Interest- and sector-based magazines also have a strong market in Greece, with around 174 magazines in 2010; glossy publications have to compete with Sunday supplements of newspapers, including popular issues such as To Vima's Vimagazino.

-According to 2015 data, the print sector shrunk, due to the fallout of the financial crisis.
+According to 2015 data, the print sector shrunk, due to the fallout of the Greek government-debt crisis.
 Circulation figures have fallen, and many outlets were forced to shut down, due to reduced advertisement revenues.
 This also affected employment, with journalists driven to accept lower work conditions and to resort to self-censorship to preserve job security.
 Major public and private publications showed strong partisan bias.
 The relations between media owners and political (and governmental) officers had a cooling effect on the presence of critical commentaries in the press.
 Examples of new models of journalism included the Editors' Newspaper (Efimerida ton Syntakton), the magazine Unfollow, such as the online Press Project and Parallaxi.
 Online news portals include also in.gr, TV Without Borders (tvxs.gr) and The Press Project.
 Internet has grown in prominence, yet it also has been indicated as a source of low-quality journalism and dependence on big-firm advertisement.